Research Projects

 Contact person: Prof. Dr. Lasch

-- Development of standard strategies for B2C logistics systems from the comparison of electronic commerce and classic solutions in distribution logistics.
+- Development of standard strategies for B2C logistics systems based on the comparison of electronic commerce and classic distribution logistics solutions.